agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::info

-Only relevant for States with an Object type Value!
+Only relevant for States with a Value that has a type of `object`!

 :::

-Merges object with changes into the current State Value object.
+Merges our Object with changes into the current State Value Object.
-Be aware that this merge does happen at the top-level of the objects.
 ```ts
 const MY_STATE = App.createState({id: 1, name: "frank"}); // State Value is {id: 1, name: "frank"}
 MY_STATE.patch({name: "jeff"}); // ◀️ State Value is {id: 1, name: "jeff"}